 Organization

-By creating a shot list, filmmakers can organize the visual components of a film or video project into individual shots.
+By creating a shot list, directors can organize the visual components of a film or video project into individual shots.
 This helps filmmakers to have a clear roadmap on what they plan to shoot, and how each shot belongs within the larger narrative.

 After a scene breakdown is created, a shot list helps organize and ensure all parts of the script are covered through the necessary shots.
 Learning how to breakdown a script is essential for creating an organized shot list.